-Our employment lawyers understand that it can be devastating to be a victim of workplace discrimination, whether it’s harassment, wrongful termination or another illegal act.
-Those who are subject to such treatment can suffer serious mental, financial and even physical harm and should consider hiring an attorney that understands employment law.
+Your job is your livelihood, and you deserve to work in an environment where your rights are respected and protected.
+Our Los Angeles employment lawyers understand that it can be devastating to be a victim of workplace discrimination.
+Whether it’s harassment, wrongful termination, or another illegal act.
+Those who are subject to such treatment can suffer serious mental, financial and even physical harm and should consider hiring an employment lawyer.

 Fortunately, both state and federal laws are in place to prevent such workplace abuses from occurring.
 And when employment laws are violated, employees have the right to pursue just and fair compensation under the law.

 How California Employment Law Works

 Employment discrimination comes in many forms.
-Some of the most common types of discriminatory behavior engaged in by employers includes:
+Some of the most common types of discriminatory behavior engaged in by employers include:

 - Sexual harassment/hostile work environment